 You will notice your fellow players using new golf clubs from time to time.
 Furthermore, the reasons for changing clubs may differ between individuals.
 However, one question seems to linger among golfers: do golf irons wear out?

-Golf irons do wear out, as does other sporting equipment.
+Golf irons do wear out even the best set of irons, as does other sporting equipment.
 The clubface and grooves experience the most wear and tear.
 Modern golf irons should last you for more than ten years if you are an average player.
 Professional players replace their sets every two years, given that they spend almost every day at the course.

 You will sometimes encounter problems with the club shaft after prolonged use, significantly affecting your performance.